Playa del Carmen: Tourism

 Originally a small fishing town, tourism to Playa del Carmen began with the passenger ferry service to Cozumel, an island across the Cozumel Channel and a scuba diving destination.

-Safety

-Playa del Carmen is generally a safe travel destination in Mexico.
-The town is generally secure for most tourists, except for risks such as hurricanes, sunburns, and common tourist scams.
-"Numbeo" reports that both the Safety Index and Crime Index in Playa del Carmen are in the low-moderate range, with scores of 50.55 and 49.45, respectively.

 Sports

 The city is home to Inter Playa del Carmen, an association football club founded in 1999.
 It competes in the south group of the Segunda División Profesional, the third tier of Mexican football league system.

 The World Wide Technology Championship at Mayakoba is a PGA Tour FedEx Cup golf tournament that was held at El Camaleón Golf Club between 2007 and 2023.
 Since 2013, it has been a full-points tournament where the winner earns full rights for a PGA TOUR win.

 In popular culture

 Numerous TV series have been filmed and set in Playa del Carmen.
-The telenovela Peregrina takes place in Playa del Carmen.
+The telenovela Peregrina takes place there.
 The Canadian Real Housewives of Vancouver featured Playa del Carmen in two episodes.
-The US series The Amazing Race was shot on location in Playa del Carmen, and The Celebrity Mole was set in that area.
+The Amazing Race was shot on location in Playa del Carmen, and The Celebrity Mole was set in that area.
 The UK reality series Geordie Shore featured Playa del Carmen.
-In the American series Spies in Disguise, the Yakuza arms dealer named Katsu Kimura lays low in a hotel in Playa del Carmen.
+In the American series Spies in Disguise, the Yakuza arms dealer named Katsu Kimura lies low in a Playa del Carmen hotel.